 History of the Aurora Fox

-Originally built in 1946, the Aurora Fox Arts Center was Aurora’s only “movie palace” serving the needs of a growing population and military personnel stationed at Fitzsimons Army Hospital and Lowry Air Force Base.
+The Aurora Fox Arts Center was originally built in 1946.
+The theatre was Aurora’s only “movie palace” serving the needs of a growing population, including the military personnel stationed at Fitzsimons Army Hospital and Lowry Air Force Base.

-Throughout the 1950’s and 1960’s the Fox Theater with its Art Moderne entrance and 61-foot neon sign was a popular destination for children and adults.
+With its Art Moderne entrance and 61-foot neon sign, the Fox Theater was a popular destination for children and adults throughout the 1950’s and 1960’s .
 The 1970’s, however, witnessed a period of decline for the Fox as new commercial areas opened and people began flocking to these new shopping centers with acres of parking and improved movie houses.

-The fate of the Fox as a movie theater was sealed when a disastrous fire in 1981 caused extensive fire and water damage, but between 1983 and 1985, civic groups, the city of Aurora and private companies worked together to fund a restoration and rehabilitation of the theater.
-The building reopened on March 8, 1985 as the Aurora Fox Arts Center, permanent home for the Aurora Fox Theater Company and rental home for several local performing arts organizations.
+The fate of the Fox as a movie theater was sealed in 1981 when a sudden inferno engulfed the theatre, causing extensive fire and water damage.
+The community was not ready to say goodbye to their theatre, however, and between 1983 and 1985, civic groups and private companies joined forces with the city of Aurora to fund a restoration and rehabilitation of the space.
+The building reopened on March 8, 1985 as the Aurora Fox Arts Center, and been the permanent home to the Aurora Fox Theater Company, as well as rental home to several local performing arts organizations, ever since.

-Today, the Fox is home to the award winning professional theatre company operated by the city of Aurora’s Cultural Services Division.
+Today, the the Aurora Fox Arts Center is recognized as an award winning professional theatre company operated by the city of Aurora’s Cultural Services Division.
 The Fox (which is the abbreviated named for both the building and the city-run theater company in residence there) is a member of Actors’ Equity Association, Small Professional Theater Tier 1.
-The theater employs four full time staff and includes two performance spaces: a 242-seat proscenium theater and a 72-seat corner thrust black box “studio” theater.
-Operations include a main stage season of 5 fully produced shows, a children’s theater program, various classes and other special programming.
-The Fox is committed to diversity and inclusion in its selection of plays and casting and the pursuit of innovation.
+The theater employs five full time staff and includes two performance spaces: a 242-seat proscenium theater and a 72-seat corner thrust black box “studio” theater.
+Operations include a season of six fully produced shows, a summer children’s theater program, various classes and other special programming, and employs approximated 200 local theatre artists, each year.
+The Aurora Fox is committed to the celebration of diversity and authentic representation in our selection of plays, our casting process, and our pursuit of theatrical innovations.